- Section 1 – Membership Eligibility

 B. The Board shall determine the manner, method and timing of retiring capital credits as well as the type of distribution.

-D. In the closing of an account, the patrons may be offered a retirement of their capital credits at a discounted rate at the discretion of the Board.
+D. In the closing of an account, the member may be offered a retirement of their capital credits at a discounted rate at the discretion of the Board.

-H. The Board shall only provide a discounted special retirement authorized by subparagraphs E and F above after the death of a patron who was a natural person.
-No such discounted special retirement shall be made if the former member of the Cooperative was a corporation, partnership, Limited Liability Company or any other business entity authorized to conduct business in the State of Montana.
+G. The Board shall only provide a discounted special retirement authorized by subparagraphs E and F above after the death of a member who was a natural person.
+No such discounted special retirement shall be made if the member was a corporation, partnership, Limited Liability Company or any other business entity authorized to conduct business in the State of Montana.